ImashaAV/ImashaAV.github.io/posts/2026-08-23-copy-the-master-and-recolor.md

 ![Original visualisation](/images/module5.jpeg)
 *Hawkins, E. (2024). #ShowYourStripes: Global.
 Show Your Stripes. [https://showyourstripes.info/c](https://showyourstripes.info/c)*

+Initially, I wanted to pick a visualisation from Our World in Data as they're a reputable source and are known for their visualisations.
+However, I realised that most of their work is done using Python so I refrained from using it as I too am using Python to construct my diagram.
-I picked this visualisation because it has a clear colour scheme and explored global temperature change over a range of years.
-I reproduced it using Python and recreated it using an alternate colour scheme.
+I picked this visualisation by Hawkins because it has a clear colour scheme and explored global temperature change over a range of years.
+Ed Hawkins is a British climate scientist and a professor of Climate Science at the University of Reading.
+I reproduced his "warming stripes" bars with scales using Python and recreated it using an alternate colour scheme.

 ### Replication:
 The original visualisation uses a 1961-2010 baseline, but the raw data uses 1961-1990 as the baseline.
 So first, I calculated the anomaly relative to the 1961-2010 average so that my replicated bars would match the original.